-- Other agents can be appointed to attend postal vote openings, polling stations and the count on your behalf: - You must give notice in writing of any people appointed as polling and counting agents by 5.00pm on Thursday 25 April. - The appointment of postal voting agents attending a particular opening session must be made before the start of the session.
-We will give 48 hours' notice.
+- Other agents can be appointed to attend postal vote openings, polling stations and the count on your behalf: - You must give notice in writing of any people appointed as polling and counting agents by 5.00pm on Thursday 27 June 2024.
+We will provide forms. - The appointment of postal voting agents attending a particular opening session must be made before the start of each session.
+We will give 48 hours' notice and the dates, times and locations will be included in the post nomination briefing pack.